Payitaht: Abdülhamid: Season 2

 The new century begins.
 Sultan Abdül Hamid changed the fortune of the Ottoman Empire, who had not been victorious in the last two centuries, and won the Greek War.
 The war that ended at the front continues at the table now.
+The world knows he was one of the greatest Sultan of the Ottoman empire.

-Parvus, the proclaimed vizier of the Global Monarchy, pretends to be an engineer and gets into the palace.
+Alexendar Israel Parvus, the proclaimed vizier of the Global Monarchy, pretends to be an engineer and enters the palace.
 The Sultan is preparing the state for a great war with his development moves and launches the oil move that starts wars for the new century after the railway move.
-While Parvus is struggling to end the Payitaht with agents spread all over Constantinople under the leadership of Marco, his right-hand man, Sultan Abdülhamid's extraordinary and successful nephew, Murad, fights with his team at the expense of their lives.
+While Parvus is struggling to end the Payitaht with agents spread all over Istanbul under the leadership of Marco, his right-hand man, Sultan Abdülhamid's extraordinary and successful nephew, Murad, fights with his team at the expense of their lives.

 Sultan Abdülhamid is unaware of the storms in his harem while fighting to protect Payitaht.
 Entering to avenge her mother, who was fired from the palace, Firuze helps the enemies in their war against the Ottoman Dynasty.
 She gets Abdülkadir to fall in love with her, and causes all the balances to turn upside down between Bidar Sultan and Seniha Sultan.
 At the end of the season, Bidar Sultan, who left the palace, has an accident and her carriage falls down a cliff, severely injuring her.
-Parvus, although in a cage, makes a plan to kill the entire palace; using a man named Mr. Crowly, he gets poison gas into the palace by using a new invention, the radiator, and poisons everyone during a ceremony.
+Parvus, although in a cage, makes a plan to kill the entire palace; using a man named Mr. Crowly, he injects poison gas into the palace by using a new invention, the radiator, and poisons everyone during a ceremony.
 But at the end, Fehim Pasha, risking his life, shot Mr. Crowly, dying in the process.

 Season 3

 In the palace, the wounds of the last serious incident are tried to be healed, and the death of Fehim Pasha is mourned.
 Sultan Abdülhamid ensured Parvus was thrown into the dungeon in Britain.
 The partner of this plan, Crowly, is found where he is hiding in Egypt and punished by Halil Halid.
-Fuad Efendi, the son of a former Khedive of Egypt, comes to the Payitaht.
+Fuad Efendi, the son of a former Khedive of Egypt Ismail Pasha, comes to the Payitaht.
 Bidar Sultan cannot forget what has happened to her.
 Moreover, she cannot make anyone believe what she remembers about her accident, which is that it was deliberate and that she was kidnapped and taken to someone's house; everyone just calls it nightmares.
-Meanwhile, Şivenaz, fiancé of Fuad Efendi and daughter of Edmond Rothschild, comes to the palace and makes problems in the harem.
+Meanwhile, Shivenaz (Lila), fiancé of Fuad Efendi and daughter of Edmond Rothschild, comes to the palace and makes problems in the harem.